martinashworth/NewsReview/scripts/README.md

 news.py
 -------

-The main script loads modules and manages program execution:
+The main script loads modules and manages program execution:<br />
-    - import modules
+    - import modules<br />
-    - prepare general variables for use during processing
+    - prepare general variables for use during processing<br />
-    - create instances of publications
+    - create instances of publications<br />
-    - for each publication instance, set date, fetch html, save and parse
+    - for each publication instance, set date, fetch html, save and parse<br />
-    - create Summary instance to bundle results from publication instances
+    - create Summary instance to bundle results from publication instances<br />
-    - bundle word_lsits from publication instances into a Summary instance
+    - bundle word_lsits from publication instances into a Summary instance<br />
-    - process the Summary to rank words by frequency and store the results
+    - process the Summary to rank words by frequency and store the results<br />